InQBarna/traceback-iOS/README.md

         open url: URL,
         options: [UIApplication.OpenURLOptionsKey: Any]
     ) -> Bool {
+        proceed(onOpenURL: URL)
+        return true
+    }

+    // This method is to be called from application(open:options:) or after post install link search func proceed(
+        onOpenURL: URL
+    ) {
-        // 4.- Decode a valid url
+        // 2.- Grab the correct url
-        // URL is either a post-install link (detected after app download on onAppear above),
+        //  URL is either a post-install link (detected after app launch above),
         //  or an opened url (direct open in installed app) guard let linkResult = try? traceback.extractLinkFromURL(url) else {
-            assertionFailure("Could not find a valid traceback/universal url in \(url)") return false
+            return assertionFailure("Could not find a valid traceback/universal url in \(url)") }
-        }

-        // 5.- Handle the url, opening the right content indicated by linkURL YOUR CODE HERE
+        // 3.- Handle the url, opening the right content indicated by linkURL YOUR CODE HERE
-        return true
     }
 }
 ```